Viggo Mortensen biography

 In 2005 he won a People's Choice Award for Favorite Male Action Movie Star and received several nominations from various societies for his work in the drama A History of Violence.
 His film A Dangerous Method (2012) got rave reviews when it premiered at the 2011 Toronto International Film Festival and in March 2012, he won a Genie Award for Best Performance by an Actor in a Supporting Role for his work in the film.

 His most recent roles are as Chester in the thriller The Two Faces of January (2014), as Gunnar in the Western drama Jauja (2014), as Daru in the war epic Far From Men (2014), and as Ben in the dramedy Captain Fantastic (2016).
+His work in the latter earned him numerous nominations for Best Performance By an Actor in a Lead Role, including nominations from the Academy Awards, BAFTA Awards, Golden Globe Awards and the SAG Awards.

 Mortenson says, "An actor ought to defend every character he plays as a mother bear does her cubs — I never became a character I didn't like, regardless of the final result."